 If carers are supporting clients all day, they should follow guidance for care homes regarding sessional use of face masks.
 If possible, a ‘break out area’ should be identified where they can take breaks and be without their PPE.
 They should rehydrate regularly in between usage.

 Do TrustonTap carers have access to sufficient PPE?

 Acquiring appropriate PPE has become much easier for those providing care and support in the community.

 The TrustonTap team stay in touch with Local Authorities in the region to ensure carers are able to keep up adequate stocks of PPE

 How is TrustonTap helping Customers with Contingency Planning?

 We all need to be prepared for the possibility that carers could become unwell and need to self-isolate.
-If this happens, we will always do our best to find another suitable carer, but during the crisis we may need to look at alternative options.
+If this happens and you request a replacement carer, we will always do our best to find someone suitable.

 Is TrustonTap working with Local Government and NHS?